-Dr. Sheridan’s research interests include children’s vocal development, pedagogical approaches in the elementary music classroom, music for children with special needs, music teacher education, and qualitative reserach methods.
-Her recent publications include "The Kodály Concept in the United States: Early American Adaptations to Recent Evolutions" in the Journal of Historical Reserach in Music Education and “A Content Analysis of Assessment in General Music Today” in the book Selected Papers from the 6th International Symposium on Assessment in Music Education.
+Dr. Sheridan’s research interests include children’s vocal development, pedagogical approaches in the elementary music classroom, music for children with special needs, music teacher education, and qualitative research methods.
+Her recent publications include "The Kodály Concept in the United States: Early American Adaptations to Recent Evolutions" in the Journal of Historical Research in Music Education and “A Content Analysis of Assessment in General Musis Today' in the book Selected Papers from the 6th International Symposium on Assessment in Music Education.
 She has also co-authored the chapter "Alternative Assessment for Music Students with Significant Disabilities: Collaboration, Inclusion, and Transformation," which will be published in the Oxford Handbook of Philosophical and Qualitative Perspectives on Assessment in Music Education.
 She has given conference presentations for the Early Childhood Music Education Seminar in Taipei, Taiwan, the NAfME Music Research and Teacher Education National Conference, the Society for Music Teacher Education (SMTE) Symposium, the Mountain Lake Symposium, the Florida Music Education Association (FMEA), the Ohio Music Education Association (OMEA), the Maryland Music Educators Association (MMEA), the Association of Independent Maryland Schools (AIMS), and the Committee on Institutional Cooperation (CIC) - Music Education.
 Dr. Sheridan also frequently serves as a clinician and guest choral conductor for public schools across the state of Florida.